Optimizing the Sponsor-CRO Data Flow with a Centralized Clinical Data Workbench

 Barriers to smooth data flow

-In a poll of clinical data management experts who attended Wildermuth and Richie’s Veeva R&D Summit session in Boston, the majority (41%) reported using nine or more data providers in their clinical trials, with only 4% using one to two providers.
+In a poll of clinical data management experts at the Veeva R&D Summit session in Boston, the majority (41%) reported using nine or more data providers in their clinical trials, with only 4% using one to two providers.
 In addition to managing many third-party providers, data managers must centralize all data across electronic data capture (EDC), connected devices, and eCOA apps.
 This data needs to be collected, combined, and harmonized so it can be reviewed in aggregate.
 In most cases, this process is inefficient, involving multiple handoffs between clinical data and operations – something that many sponsors and CROs are invested in reducing.
 Data managers put in significant manual effort to merge, map, and transform data for downstream purposes, in order to gain any operational insights.

 Veeva CDB is a clinical database that is designed to address these challenges, by automating data aggregation, harmonization, and cleaning.